 Awards and Recognition

-Human Development and Family Life Education majors have had six recipients of the Outstanding Undergraduate Research Paper Award from the National Council on Family Relations.
+Human development and family science majors have had six recipients of the Outstanding Undergraduate Research Paper Award from the National Council on Family Relations.

 - Devyn Keith, 2018 Audrey Gaston Howard Award recipient, District 1 Representative of the Huntsville City Council